dennisreimann/website/src/articles/2016-01-19-elm-modules-import.md

 $ elm-package install evancz/elm-html
 ```

-We will take a look at how to define custom modules in a later article, for now let us focus on the different ways to import modules …
+Before we will learn how to define custom modules let us focus on the different ways to import modules …

 ### Qualified Imports